CHAPTER 3: Keeping in touch with your child

 Note: As guardians for your child, we have the authority to open up any mail if we believe it could include something that could jeopardize the contentment and safety of campers.
 For example, any food since it could contain nut or nut traces

 FOOD PACKAGES ARE NOT ALLOWED

-So, FOOD IS NOT ALLOWED TO BE SENT TO CAMPERS OR BROUGHT INTO CAMP DURING THE SESSION.
+FOOD IS NOT ALLOWED TO BE SENT TO CAMPERS OR BROUGHT INTO CAMP DURING THE SESSION.
 We do have a wonderfully stocked TUCK SHOP where goodies are available frequently so there is no need to “stock up” in the cabin.
 We will continue to enforce this policy very strictly and any food sent will go directly to a local shelter.
 Please do not embarrass your child by sending food to camp; please have respect for the rules.
-Thank you!